-The Company's next Annual General Meeting will be held at 2.00 pm on Wednesday 10 May 2017 at a new venue: The Clubhouse, 8 St James's Square, London SW1Y 4JU.
+The Company's next Annual General Meeting will be held at 2:00 p.m. on Wednesday 9 May 2018 at The Clubhouse, 8 St James's Square, London SW1Y 4JU.

-A copy of the notice of the meeting can be found on pages 61 - 63.
+A copy of the notice of the meeting can be found on pages 66 to 68.
 A proxy form for the meeting is included with shareholders' copies of this Annual Report.